kakiii/kmatch/README.md

-# KMatch - LinkedIn Job Sponsor Checker
+# KMatch - Dutch Sponsor Job Finder

 A Chrome extension that helps you quickly identify recognized sponsors for highly skilled migrant visas while browsing LinkedIn jobs in the Netherlands.